Driving Like Yourself: A Benchmark for Closed-Loop Personalized End-to-End Autonomous Driving: Personalized Driving Benchmark

-\textbf{Personal Style-Guided Finetuning.} Given a reward model that maps driving trajectories to style vectors, we leverage it to fine-tune the end-to-end driving model, updating only the trajectory planner.
+\textbf{Personal Style-Guided Finetuning.} Given a reward model that maps driving trajectories to style vectors, we leverage it to fine-tune the end-to-end driving model, updating only the trajectory prediction head.
 All predicted trajectories are mapped to style vectors via the reward model and aligned with the corresponding ground-truth style vectors using mean squared error.
-This alignment loss is incorporated into the fine-tuning process, enhancing the trajectory planner’s sensitivity to style while avoiding performance degradation that could result from direct trajectory-level supervision.
+This alignment loss is incorporated into the fine-tuning process, enhancing the trajectory prediction head’s sensitivity to style while avoiding performance degradation that could result from direct trajectory-level supervision.
 In this way, PDSA bridges style evaluation and policy optimization, enabling style-consistent driving behaviors without compromising baseline driving competence.